Skip to main content

 />

 The last thing that we need is to define a new video that will contain the presentation that we will receive.
-In the similar way that before, we assign a function to the onClick event that will switch the video that is displayed in the main region:
+In a similar way as before, we assign a function to the onClick event that will switch the video that is displayed in the main region:

 <Video